RanaUniverse/xubuntu_minimal_installation_settings/files_and_folders/how_to_get_offline_packages.md

 wget -i ../9_packages_redshift.txt
 ```

-Now i need to install this, and then use the terminal shortcut,
+To use Redshift i need to use my custom good way to use this so i should make some terminal shortctus.
+Now i need to install this, and then use the terminal shortcut as mentioned below:

 ```
 echo "The redshift will install in this machine to control the night light."